 Institution: University of Birmingham

-Dr Pierrot Attidekouโs research interest includes development of non-invasive characterization of high power density lithium-ion batteries and modelling.
-He is also interested in materials synthesis, characterization and cell assembly as well as cell characterization.
+Dr Pierrot Attidekouโs research interest includes the development of non-invasive characterisation of high power density lithium-ion batteries and modelling.
+He is also interested in materials synthesis, characterisation and cell assembly as well as cell characterisation.

 James Batten